 I lost my charger.
 How do I purchase a new one?

 What is the tray used for?
 How do I remove it?

-The tray is used for easy use for gel curing on your feet (pedicures!)
-You can remove the tray but simply pulling it out and sliding it back in.
+The tray is for easy use of gel curing on your feet (pedicures!)
+You can remove the tray by simply pulling it out and sliding it back in.
 Please rest assured the tiny gap between the tray and the lamp itself is perfectly normal!
 This will not affect the the ability to magnetize properly, and the steel tray can easily be centered.
 Note: some versions do not have a removable tray.

 Can I purchase an extra tray?

 We will have this available soon!
 In the meantime you may reach out to us at email@example.com if you would like to purchase any of the below:

 Acrylic Stands (for Model XS)